soffes/blog/published/2015-06-15-automatic-ui-updates-with-value-types/automatic-ui-updates-with-value-types.markdown

 ---
-title: Automatic UI Updates with Value Types in Swift
+tags:
+- development
-categories: development swift
+- swift
 ---

+# Automatic UI Updates with Value Types in Swift

 [Value types](https://developer.apple.com/swift/blog/?id=10) are one of my favorite things in Swift.
 At first, I was resistant.
 It’s a much different way of thinking.
 Let’s look at a simple example that really shows the power.